 Lietuvos Draudimas continues to be the largest insurance company in Lithuania in terms of total gross written premium in non-life insurance.
 The company's share in the market at yearend 2018 was 30.5%.
-Considering the recent acquisition insurance market was 84.1%.
+Considering the recent acquisition transactions, the total shares of top four players in the non-life insurance market was 84.1%.

 Gross premium written by Lithuanian life insurance companies was EUR 248 million at yearend 2018, up 7.3% from the previous year.
 The increase in gross written premium was driven by the continuous and stable increase in regular premium (8.9%), which outweighed the 9.4% decrease in single premium income.
 The rate of growth of the single premium market is hindered by restrictions on tax credits.
 At the beginning of 2017, the tax credit was reduced to EUR 2,000.
-Then, in January 2019, the tax credit was cut again to EUR 1,500 per year.
+Then, in January 2019, the tax credit was cut again - to EUR 1,500 per year.